surajraghuwanshi05/Data-Science-Project-Series/README.md

-This repository contains two machine learning projects: Stock Price Predictor and Breast Cancer Predictor.
-Each project folder contains the source code, datasets, and documentation related to the respective project.
+This repository contains machine learning projects:  Each project folder contains the source code, datasets, and documentation related to the respective project.

 # Table of Contents
 Stock Price Predictor